tapilab/elevate-osna-news/README.md

 ### Using this repository

 - At the start of the course, students will be divided into project teams.
-Each team will receive a copy of this started code in a new repository.
+Each team will receive a copy of this starter code in a new repository.
 E.g.: https://github.com/tapilab/elevate-osna-team1
 - Each team member will then clone their team repository to their personal computer to work on their project.
 E.g.: `git clone https://github.com/tapilab/elevate-osna-team1.git`
 - Tasks will be assigned to each team, who will then check in their code to their team repository.